shopsys/shopsys/docs/extensibility/framework-extensibility.md

     }
 }
 ```
-**In such a case, static analysis does not understand that the extended `Product` entity is returned.**
+**In such a case, the static analysis does not understand that the extended `Product` entity is returned.**
 #### Solution
 This needs to be fixed manually using a local variable with an inline annotation:
 ```diff